Haivision/srt/docs/API/configuration-guidelines.md

 the provided size in bytes is internally converted to the corresponding size in packets.
 The size of a cell for a single packet in the buffer is defined by the `SRTO_MSS` option, which is 1500 by default.
-This value, decreased by 28 in case of IPv4 (20 bytes for IPv4 header and 8 bytes for UDP header), gives 1472 bytes per packet to be allocated.
-The actual memory occupied by the receiver buffer will be a multiplicity of that value.
-For the default 8192 packets it makes then 11776kB (11.5MB).
+This value, decreased by 28 in the case of IPv4 (20 bytes for the IPv4 header and 8 bytes for the UDP header), gives 1472 bytes per packet to be allocated.
+The actual memory occupied by the receiver buffer will be a multiple of that value.
+For the default 8192 packets it will be 11776 kB (11.5 MB).

-Further, in every cell, there is 16 bytes of SRT header and the remaining space is for the payload.
+Note that every cell has 16 bytes for the SRT header.
+The remaining space is for the payload.

 As already mentioned, the maximum allowed size of the receiver buffer is limited by the value of `SRTO_FC`.